nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon.deselected
 ```
-Fired when the Icon is deselected.
+Fired when the icon is deselected.
 ```lua
 Icon.deselected:Connect(function())